-The country of Braelin is divided into six duchies and
+The country of Braelin is divided into

 More generally speaking, there are three classes of people in Braelinese society.
 Class determines your starting package of money and items, which professions you may immediately access, and your influence and “place” in the world.